refinedev/refine/documentation/blog/2022-09-01-framer-text-animations.md

 We are going to import all our images into the `image.js` file mentioned above before using them in our `App.js` file.
 This will help us avoid redundant importation where we will use these images.

-Add the following code into your `App.css` file.
+Add the following code to your `App.css` file.

 ```css title="App.css"
 .item{